 Preceptors’ salaries begin at $38,000 and are set based on individual qualifications and responsibilities.
 All staff can participate in health benefit programs and retirement plans, as well as a merit-based bonus program.

-Preceptors work year-round, 8:15 to 5:15, on a quarterly calendar that provides more than six weeks paid vacation,, and will also be expected to be on-call for student needs and emergencies after school hours.
+Preceptors work year-round, 8:15 to 5:15, on a quarterly calendar that provides more than six weeks paid vacation.
+Preceptors are also expected to be on-call for student needs and emergencies after school hours.

 All Preceptors must pass a NY state background check.
 All staff wear a school uniform (slacks, jacket, tie) or professional dress.